5l1v3r1/num-analysis/README.md

  * [ludecomp](ludecomp/) - decompose a matrix A into PAQ=LU, then use the factorized form to solve Ax=b.
  * [unitcircles](unitcircles/) - a simple HTML app to visualize different p-norms.
  * [regression](regression/) - basic regression using least squares.
+ * [imagealign](imagealign/) - align a crooked image to a reference image using least squares.